elijahd16/Multi-Agent-DAO/README.md

 - Uses SwapService for token swaps.
 - WalletProvider & TokenProvider to query token data, fetch balances, or sign transactions.
 - Subscribes to deposit events (deposit_received, pending_deposit) to finalize them.
-- Works closely with Pion for proposals that require treasury movements.
+- Works with Pion for proposals that require treasury movements.

 ### UserProfileAgent (Nova)
 File: packages/plugin-solana/src/agents/user/UserProfileAgent.ts (not fully shown in the snippet but implied in startNova.ts)